-Contract asset and contract liability positions are determined for each contract on a net basis.
+Accrued income and deferred income are determined for each contract on a net basis.
 This is because the rights and obligations within each contract are considered inter-dependent.
 Where two contracts are with the same or related entities, an assessment is made of whether contract assets and liabilities are inter-dependent and if so, contract balances are reported net.